Spooksville (TV series)

-Spooksville is an action/adventure Fantasy children’s Horror live action television series that aired on the Hub Network from October 26, 2013 to May 17, 2014.
+Spooksville is an action/adventure fantasy children's horror live action television series that aired on the Hub Network from October 26, 2013 to May 17, 2014.
 The show is based on the book series of the same name.
-The show is produced by Jane Startz, who also produced Tuck Everlasting and Ella Enchanted.
-The show is adapted for TV by James Krieg (Scooby-Doo, Batman, Spider-Man, Green Lantern, and Spectacular!).
+The show was produced by Jane Startz, who also produced Tuck Everlasting and Ella Enchanted.
+The show was adapted for TV by James Krieg.

 Synopsis

 The new kid in town discovers that he holds the key to a battle between good and evil that has been taking place for centuries in a bizarre small town that plays host to a wide array of supernatural and unexplained occurrences.